ossunited/opensource-template/GOVERNANCE.md

 ## Amendments

-This governance document can be amended by Core Team.
-Proposed changes to the governance structure should be discussed and approved by the Freedom FOSS Foundation.
+This governance document can be amended by `Community Force`.
+Proposed changes to the governance structure should be discussed and approved by the `Broadsage`.